 For those seeking to masculinise their voice, help will be offered to:

-For those identifying as non-binary, therapy goals will be individualised according to what you are hoping to achieve in your gender expression through:
+For those identifying as non-binary, therapy goals will be individualised according to what the service user is hoping to achieve in your gender expression through:

 Voice groups

 Voice and communication change is a process.
 It takes time to achieve and consists of small changes which add up to a significant difference.
-We aim to help you achieve a voice which feels congruent for you.
-Your commitment to practice the exercises given is an essential part of the process.
+We aim to help service users achieve a voice which feels congruent for them.
+Commitment to practice the exercises given is an essential part of the process.
 It is designed to be a supportive, collaborative, enjoyable and confidence-building process.

 Psychological therapy

-Psychological therapy is available to any person in the service who needs therapy, support, counselling or guidance to reduce their gender dysphoria.
+Psychological therapy is consider for any person in the service who needs therapy, support, counselling or guidance to reduce their gender dysphoria.
 We recognise as a team that many of the people using the service will usually have good mental health and most will never need psychological therapy to meet their goals of wellbeing and resilience.

 A small number of people will need space to reflect, help to change or support to manage difficult relationships with their body, other people or the world around them.
 We offer a range of individual therapies.

-Referrals usually come from service users, via their doctor in the gender team, after a discussion which identifies a need for therapy.
+Referrals usually come from service users, via a clinician in the gender team, after a discussion which identifies a need for therapy.
 Some people are referred to the service purely to receive specialist psychological therapy for gender dysphoria.
 However, we do not provide generic mental health care and such needs should be met in the community in the usual way.

 Some people have complex difficulties that need to be assessed or managed before they can proceed with treatment.
 Those people may be asked, by the multidisciplinary team, to undertake a period of reflective psychological therapy, either in this service or in a mental health service, to ensure that it is safe and appropriate for them to proceed with permanent or life changing treatments.
 Many people who undertake therapy for this reason find it positive and useful for their wellbeing and resilience.